Hosweay/roll20_scriptcards_tutorial/README.md

 ![screenshot of Scriptcards when attack rolls a natural 20 showing additional damage roll](images/tutorial1/step3-12_attackroll_crit2.png)

 #### Step 3-12 Explanation

+Step 3-12 adds a new conditional check and a new code branch label to check for and process critical hits on rolls of a natural 20.

+The new conditional statement `--?[$AttackRoll.Base] -eq 20|CriticalHit` uses a [Roll Modifier](https://wiki.roll20.net/Script:ScriptCards#Roll_Modifiers) to the AttackRoll roll variable.

+`.Base` will ouput only the dice rolls for the roll variable.
+In this case the result of 1d20 without any of the static modifiers.
+So if the `.Base` result of AttackRoll is 20, then AttackRoll was a natural 20 and thus an automatic hit and a critical hit.

+If `.Base` is not equal to 20, there is no ELSE or FALSE part of this conditional so ScriptCards will move on to the next statement.

+If `.Base` is equal to 20, then we jump the code label `--:CriticalHit|` where we have 3 roll variables.
+The normal DamageRoll that we have in the Hit label, CriticalDamage roll variable, and then add those together in the TotalDamage roll variable.

+We then display that the attack was a CRITICAL in the output and display the total damage rolled by the DamageRoll and CriticalDamage.

+Finally we jump to the `--:Done|` label to exit the script.

 ## Recap and References